How to Get a Job Through a Staffing Agency

 How a Staffing Agency Works

 At a staffing agency, companies pay the agency to find employees for them.
 Job seekers can apply to specific jobs through the staffing agency, or can simply contact the staffing agency looking for a job.
 The agency interviews the job seekers and places them in appropriate positions.
 Typically, the agency then pays the selected candidate to work for the client company.

 If the company decides to hire the job seeker permanently, the staffing agency will no longer pay the job seeker.
 The employee will instead be paid by the company.

 There are many benefits to using a staffing agency to find a job.
 Some benefits include:

-They do the job searching for you.
-When you sign up to work with a staffing agency, they ask you about your skills and experience and let you know if they have a job that might be a good fit for you.
+- They Do the Job Searching for You: When you sign up to work with a staffing agency, they ask you about your skills and experience and let you know if they have a job that might be a good fit for you.
 You can also search for jobs on their internal job site.
 Often, they know of job openings that aren’t available on other job sites.
-This is a great way to get help finding job openings.
+It is a great way to get help finding job openings.

-There is variety.
-You can find staffing agencies that specialize in almost any industry.
+- There Is Variety: You can find staffing agencies that specialize in almost any industry.
 You can also find different types of jobs within almost any staffing agency.
-Jobs range from very short-term positions (as little as a couple weeks) to permanent positions.
+Jobs range from very short-term positions (as little as a couple of weeks) to permanent positions.

-There are often benefits.
-Some staffing agencies provide clients with benefits after they have worked a certain number of days or hours.
+- There Are Often Benefits: Some staffing agencies provide benefits after employees have worked a certain number of days or hours.
 These benefits may include health insurance, a retirement plan, or even tuition reimbursement (or all three).

 Types of Available Jobs

-Some people think staffing agencies only fill temporary secretarial and administrative jobs.
-This is not the case.
+Some people think staffing agencies only fill temporary secretarial and administrative jobs, but this is not the case.
 You can find a job in almost every industry through a staffing agency.

 Agencies also offer jobs that last for varying lengths of time.
 These include: